 Some of the most common dairy ingredients I have learned to check for are: butter oil, milk solids, milk fats, milk powder, cream, whey, lactose or other ingredients that sound milky.
 I’ve read, that as regulated by the FDA, dairy is not to be hidden in the list of ingredients, it needs to be clearly identifiable.
 I found in the food labeling guide from the FDA that, “major food allergens,… regardless of whether they are present in the food in trace amounts, must be declared.”

 Another thing I have learned to be aware of is that packaging may state that a food product “may contain dairy”.
 Which generally means that it was produced and packaged in the same place as other products that contain dairy.
 And therefore I can know that they have a small risk of being contaminated.
 I’m not allergic to dairy and only have an intolerance to it so trace amounts are not a problem for me.
 Only I can know what is safe for me to eat.
 If I am preparing food for someone with a dairy allergy, I would make sure that the ingredients I used didn’t contain even trace amounts of dairy.
 Better safe than sorry right?
 If you are unsure of whether or not something is safe for you to eat you can always contact the manufacturer for more information on the specific product.

-Chocolate chips that are safe for dairy free diets
+Chocolate for dairy free diets

 While I’ve found that many chocolates do indeed contain milk products, there are many kinds that are dairy free.
 I’m sure you are glad to know, that if you do your due diligence while reading labels, chocolate is safe to consume for those of us with lactose intolerance and with dairy allergies.
 Which I am so thankful for because it means chocolate chip cookie dough can still be enjoyed as a snack.